Blog – Posted on Wednesday, Sep 08

 We’ve mostly talked about complex mental health issues so far in this post—but maybe you want to know about the psychology behind our most basic social interactions.
 If so, Eric Berne’s description of functional and dysfunctional social interactions in Games People Play will be right up your alley.
 Berne claims that we play “social games” all of the time, be that power games against authority, sexual games, marital games, or competitive games within friendships.

 Berne divulges the types of mind games that everyone can fall victim to indulging: in status contests, the game becomes a back and forth game of “I know better”, and couples are prone to playing mental games claiming each is holding the other back.
 Berne doesn’t just name these interactions, but he also exposes the meaning behind them as unconscious ploys and maneuvers that rule our lives.
-It’s these creatively poised insights that make Games People Play an influential and striking bestseller.
+It’s these creatively poised insights that make this book on psychology an influential and striking bestseller.

 10. The Body Keeps the Score: Mind, Brain and Body in the Transformation of Trauma by Bessel Van Der Kolk